 Last-in, First-out (LIFO)

 This is a cost flow assumption in which the most recent costs of products are the first to come out of inventory so the oldest costs stay in.
 For example, a company had 30 units of Product A on hand at $10 per unit in January, then bought an additional 50 units at $15 per unit.
 When they sell, 40 units, they will record 40 sales at $15, leaving a cost of inventory of 10 units at $15 and 30 at $10.
 This method often shows a lower net income which can be beneficial to minimize taxes.

 A business can choose either of these methods, and can even make a one-time change between the two.
 However, a business can’t report based on LIFO one year to pay less in taxes, then the next year shift to FIFO to show a higher net income and be more attractive to investors, then go back to LIFO the following.
 Doing so makes it impossible to analyze trends in financial statements and provide a proper audit.

-Our CPAs in Raleigh offer the services you need to ensure consistent accounting practices in your business.
+Our CPAs offer the services you need to ensure consistent accounting practices in your business.
 From bookkeeping that is highly accurate and can work with you on a monthly, quarterly, or annual basis to financial statement preparation, we’re here to support you however we can.
 If you do need a third party audit for your statement, we can provide those services too.
 With our range of comprehensive accounting services for businesses, you can get customized accounting for your organization.
+We serve Raleigh, Durham, Wake Forest, Wilson, Garner, Cary, and surrounding communities.
 Schedule a consultation today by calling us at (919) 872-0866 or filling out the form below to get started.